inlab-geo/cofi/docs/faq.rst

 Frequently Asked Questions
 ==========================

-Work in progress...
+🚧 This page is under construction.

-Our `Slack workspace <https://inlab-geo.slack.com>`_ is open to the community!
+Our `Slack`_ workspace is open to the community!
 Feel free to get in for more conversation.